Gain a Culturally Responsive Perspective With an Online MSW

 Complete this short form to learn more about the online MSW at New Mexico Highlands.

-Prepare to Make a Significant Impact in the Lives of Others
+Prepare to Make a Significant Impact in the Lives of Others in Rural Communities Throughout the Southwest

-The CSWE-accredited online MSW in Clinical Practice from New Mexico Highland University’s respected Facundo Valdez School of Social Work connects you with experienced faculty who ensure you’re ready to work with diverse communities throughout the U.S. Southwest.
+The CSWE-accredited online MSW in Clinical Practice from New Mexico Highland University’s respected Facundo Valdez School of Social Work connects you with experienced faculty who ensure you’re ready to work with diverse rural communities throughout the U.S. Southwest.
 Upon graduation, students will have the degree required for social work licensure and be ready to take the ASWB national exam.

 Increasing Need for Social Workers